bchiha/Ruby-Text-Adventure-Kernel-System/README.md

 * `L,<number>` Location id with its location number.
 * `D,<condition>,<text>` Description of the location with a condition and text to display if condition is met.
 * `C,<direction>,<condition>,<location>` Connection with the direction to travel, condition and location number to go to if condition is met.
-* `T,<wordlist>,<conditions>` Triggers (words that the user types) have a wordlist that match the trigger and a condtion.
+* `T,<wordlist>,<conditions>` Triggers (words that the user types) have a word list that match the trigger and a condtion.
 All Triggers must have an action if the condition is met.
 These are on the next lines after the trigger.
 * `A,<actiontype>,<actiondata>`  An action with an action type and its associated action data.
 Every action has a different set of data.
 Like to print a message will have some text, or to update a flag will have the flag number and its boolean value.

 Here are all valid action types and their data